AdobeDocs/experience-cloud.en/help/campaign/api/setting-up-api-access.md

     >* [Migration](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/)
     >* [Implementation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/)
     >* [Deprecation JWT FAQ](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/faqs/)

-1. **Exchange your JWT for an Access Token** through a POST request.
-This Access Token will have to be used in each header of your API requests.

 To establish a secure service-to-service Adobe I/O API session, every request to an Adobe service must include in the Authorization header the information below.